 Community Mosaic Project

-Canvases for the 2020 Community Project Available Again June 2nd.
+Canvases for the 2022 Community Mosaic Project Available Now!

-HOW TO OBTAIN A CANVAS - Canvases can be picked up at the following locations: Hardy Gallery Office (Ephraim Village Hall - 9996 Water Street) June 2 - July 3 M-F 10 am - 5 pm (call first 920.854.2210), Artists Guild LLC in Sturgeon Bay (click here for hours), Dahl Law Firm, Sister Bay.
-If you wish to contribute but can't make it to Door County the brand of canvas we use are Art Alternatives 6"x 6" 1 and 3/8"Profile: https://www.amazon.com/gp/product/B0028FKOO2/ref=ox_sc_saved_title_7?smid=A15SLCCJ9EEA8I&psc=1
+HOW TO OBTAIN A CANVAS - Canvases can be picked up at the following locations: Hardy Gallery (Begining May 28), or at the Artists Guild LLC in Sturgeon Bay (Open Monday - Saturday 10 am - 5 pm, Sunday 11 am - 4 pm).
+If you wish to contribute but can't make it to Door County the brand of canvas we use is Art Alternatives 6"x 6", 3/4"Profile.

-Once all works are collected, they will be constructed into a colorful mosaic, which is scheduled to hang concurrently with the popular Collection Invitational Exhibition from August 9 - September 13, 2020.
-At the conclusion of the exhibit, the mosaic is deconstructed and the works of art are mailed directly to patrons who purchased a number(s).
-The public is invited to purchase numbers throughout the duration of the exhibit.
+Once all works are collected, they will be constructed into a colorful mosaic, which is scheduled to hang concurrently with the popular Collection Invitational Exhibition from July 16 - August 28, 2022.
+At the conclusion of the exhibit, the mosaic is deconstructed and the works of art are mailed directly to patrons who blind purchased a canvas.
+The public is invited to purchase a canvas throughout the duration of the exhibit.
 A simple donation of $30 will buy one 6-inch by 6-inch original artwork as well as cover the cost of shipping the work - a price that we hope is within everyone's means.
 The exciting part of this process is not knowing which canvas you will receive!
 All sales from the donated canvases will benefit the non-profit Hardy Gallery, a public charity.

 Would you like to learn more about our Project?
 Anyone interested in obtaining more information about our project or who is simply interested in enjoying some of the nearly 1,000 contributions from the Project's first two years is invited to purchase a copy of our book, The Community Mosaic Project: Complete Artworks 2008-2009.